-- Call Site Manager / Assistant Site Manager immediately Follow up with Site Manager / Assistant Site Manager to see if the Site Manager / Assistant Site Manager needs to call the Utility company. - 2.
-Advise the faculty and staff of the problem and what actions are being considered.
-3. Establish prudent procedures to keep students warm and dry in classrooms or large group areas. - 4.
-Notify Food Services if outage will affect lunches. - 5.
-In the event of an outage early in the school day that has the possibility of lasting several hours, request permission from the Executive Director to provide accommodations. - 6.
+- 1. Call Maintenance immediately Follow up with maintenance to see if the Site Manager needs to call the Utility company. - 2.
+Call the Facilities to request portable lights and/or space heaters if necessary. - 3.
+Advise the faculty and staff of the problem and what actions are being considered. - 4.
+Establish prudent procedures to keep students warm and dry in classrooms or large group areas. - 5.
+Notify Food Services if outage will affect lunches. - 6.
+In the event of an outage early in the school day that has the possibility of lasting several hours, request permission from the Executive Director to provide accommodations. - 7.
 Notify the Executive Director of all actions taken so that the central office will be able to respond to calls from parents or the media.